-3. If you have an air conditioner – choose the “recycle” or “recirculate” functions to prevent the smoke coming in
+- If you have an air conditioner – choose the “recycle” or “recirculate” functions to prevent the smoke from coming in.

-Make sure you have an air purifier that has a medical grade HEPA filter and a high capacity activated carbon filter.
+It's imperative that you have an air purifier that has a medical-grade HEPA filter and a high capacity activated carbon filter.

-A HEPA filter removes ultra-fine particles from the air, while tightly packed carbon granules in the activated carbon filter removes the smoke and freshens the air as it passes through the system.
+A HEPA filter removes ultra-fine particles from the air, while tightly packed carbon granules in the activated carbon filter remove the smoke and freshen the air as it passes through the system.

 With high smoke levels, it’s important to operate your air purifier at the highest speed so that it clears the airborne particles and smoke vapours quickly.